iambrainstorming/iambrainstorming.github.io/src/chapters/ban-plastic-bottles-of-coca-cola-and-water-bottles.md

 [https://www.goodstartpackaging.com/guide-to-bamboo-packaging/](https://www.goodstartpackaging.com/guide-to-bamboo-packaging/)

+## Coca cola says they will lose customer if they move away from plastic bottles

-**To bring the change, its needs political movement, there is enough corporate lobby, fossil fuel industries like Ambani are the supplier of plastic, coca cola says it will lose customer if they move away from plastic bottles.**
+**To bring the change, its needs political movement, there is enough corporate lobby, fossil fuel industries like Ambani are the supplier of plastic, coca cola says they will lose customer if they move away from plastic bottles.**

 > **RIL (Reliance Industries Limited), one of world’s largest producers of single-use plastics.**